 Rule 4 works by taking a percentage deduction from any winnings, actually expressed officially as “pence in the pound”.
 The scale of deduction depends on the odds of the withdrawn horse or horses in order to correctly reflect the new chances of the remaining horses.

 Obviously if an odds-on horse is a non-runner, this has more impact on the chances of the remaining animals than if a 7/1 shot pulls out and the Rule 4 deductions on whatever horse goes on to win reflect this.
 The total deduction shall not exceed 90 pence in the pound, no matter how many horses are withdrawn, whilst horses priced at odds of 15/1 or more generate no deduction.
-Below you can see some examples of the odds and associated deductions, with the full list at the end of the section:
+Below you can see some examples of the odds and associated deductions, with the full list at the end of this section:

 - 1/9 or less – 90 pence